FirebirdSQL/jaybird/devdoc/jdp/jdp-2023-03-jaybird-style-guide.md

 1. The assignment expression starts with `new` (e.g. `var someVariable = new SomeType(...)`)
 2. The assignment expression is a simple factory method that clearly reveals the type (e.g. `var someVariable = SomeType.of(...)`)
-3. The assignment expression is a well-known JDBC methods (e.g.
+3. The assignment expression is a well-known JDBC method (e.g.
    `var connection = DriverManager.getConnection(..)` and
    `var pstmt = connection.prepareStatement(..)`) (this can be considered a specialization of rule 2)